FujiNetWIFI/fujinet-nhandler/nos/README.md

 nos
 ===

-An experimental and still-in-development implementation of a network operating system for the ATARI 8-bit computer and FujiNet device that accesses file system resources for up to eight remote mount points via the N: device.
+An experimental and nearly feature-complete network operating system for the ATARI 8-bit computer and FujiNet device that accesses file system resources for up to eight remote mount points via the N: device.
 There is no support provided for traditional physical or emulated magnetic floppy drives (D: devices), though the N: device will respond to calls made software to the D: device.
 This allows software created with the expectation of transferring data with floppy disks to work with NOS.

 The operating system is well-suited for workflows where integration between a modern computer and an ATARI computer would be convenient.

-After mounting a folder under, say, a TNFS server, files can be listed, renamed, deleted, etc using the command processor supplied by the operating system.
+After mounting a folder under, say, a TNFS server, files can be listed, renamed, deleted, etc using the command-line interface (command processor) supplied by the operating system.

-At least two critical features are still being developed:
+At least two critical features not implemented:

 1. A `COPY` file utility
 2. Integration of the latest n-handler code